 For the reasons set forth in its September 19, 2017 Approval Letter (the "Approval Letter"), the Department determined that the Application, in conjunction with the active supervisory regulatory structure set forth in these Terms of Certification, demonstrated by clear and convincing evidence that the likely benefits of a COPA would outweigh any disadvantages attributable to a reduction in competition and approved the Application pursuant to Tenn.
 Code Ann. § 68-11-1303(d).
 Pursuant to and contemporaneous with the Closing, on January 31, 2018 (the "Issue Date"), the COPA Parties executed the initial Terms of Certification (the "Initial Terms"), and the Department issued the COPA to the New Health System.
 On July 31, 2019, the Department and the COPA Parties executed the Amended and Restated Terms of Certification (the "First Restatement of the Terms of Certification").
+On April 27, 2021, the Department and the COPA Parties executed the Second Amended and Restated Terms of Certification (the "Second Restatement of the Terms of Certification").

-The Department and the COPA Parties have agreed to amend and restate the First Restatement of the Terms of Certification by entering into these Second Amended and Restated Terms of Certification, the effectiveness of which on the Second Restatement Date is expressly conditioned upon the COPA Parties' execution of these Terms of Certification evidencing their joint and several agreement and commitment to abide by, and to be subject to, all of the Terms of Certification.
+The Department and the COPA Parties have agreed to amend and restate the Second Restatement of the Terms of Certification by entering into these Third Amended and Restated Terms of Certification (the "Third Restatement of the Terms of Certification"), the effectiveness of which on the Third Restatement Date is expressly conditioned upon the COPA Parties'

+execution of these Terms of Certification evidencing their joint and several agreement and commitment to abide by, and to be subject to, all of the Terms of Certification.